RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 {{< note >}}
 **Known Limitation** - The automatic use of the security constraint is limited.
-The Redis Enterprise must be named `rec` for the constraint to be used automatically.  **We recommended that you use the cluster name `rec` when deploying with the OperatorHub.**
+The Redis Enterprise must be named `rec` for the constraint to be used automatically.  **We recommend you use the cluster name `rec` when deploying with the OperatorHub.**

 If you require a different name, you must grant the SCC to the project